 Points to Note When Picking Accommodations in Nikko

-Many of Nikko's accommodation facilities are hot spring resorts featuring large public baths and Japanese-style rooms decked with tatami mats that you unroll a futon mattress out every night to sleep in.
+Nikko's lodging options often include hot spring resorts with public baths and Japanese-style rooms featuring tatami mats where you sleep on a futon mattress.

 Recommended Accommodations of Nikko by Area